About Lyn Miller-Lachmann

 You may have noticed that I write a lot about living and working with autism.
 As an adult, I was diagnosed with Asperger’s syndrome (now part of the autism spectrum), and it answered a lot of questions about why I had so much trouble fitting in when I was younger, and even now.
 My novel Rogue portrays a young teenager growing up on the autism spectrum, not knowing why she’s different from the others.
 One of my newer projects is a historical novel with a main character who would be on the autism spectrum if the diagnosis existed in that place and time.
 While I want publishers to bring out more books about autistic protagonists by autistic writers, I also do sensitivity reads for writers who are not autistic, to help them understand what it’s like to be on the spectrum, from the inside.

-If you would like a sensitivity read, you may contact me directly via the Contact page, or via the Google doc Sensitivity Reader database.
+If you would like a sensitivity read, you may contact me directly via the Contact page or @ me on Twitter, @LMillerLachmann.